ak47andrew/cai-tool/README.md

 ```

 - Change the *root_folder* variable in `config.py` to your home folder or another directory that contains the `cai` directory - a place where the utility will save its OC database.
-- Change directories at the `cai` file to place with the `main.py` script in it.
+- Change directories at the `cai` file to place with the `src` folder in it.
 - Allow execution of the `cai` file

 ```sh